 Begin by turning on the vent hood and examine if the fan blade is spinning.
 If it’s not spinning properly (or at all), check to see if the fan blade is properly tightened to the motor shaft.
 Also, look for any obstructions and ensure the filters are clean.
 Otherwise, the exhaust fan will need to be tested for continuity.
 If it’s receiving power but the blade still isn’t turning, that motor will need to be replaced.

 A bad oven igniter is commonly the cause of your oven not heating or baking evenly.
-The igniter looks something like this, depending on your oven brand:
+The igniter looks something like the one pictured below, depending on your oven brand.

-Do you have a kitchen range in Maricopa County, AZ that is in need of repair?
-Contact us here at Tiger Mechanical today!
+Do you have common kitchen range repair problems in Maricopa County, AZ?
+Contact Tiger Mechanical today!